Determining White Noise Forcing From Eulerian Observations in the Navier Stokes Equation: Bayesian Inverse Problems With Model Error

 $Q$ is a trace class operator in $\IH^{\frac12+\epsilon}$.

 We assume that our prior is the $Q$-Wiener process $W$ with values in $\IH^{\frac12+\epsilon}$ where $W(s_1)-W(s_2)$ is Gaussian in $\IH^{\frac12+\epsilon}$ with covariance $(s_1-s_2)Q$ and mean 0.
-In the mean square norm, this process can be written as \be W(t)=\sum_{k=1}^\infty \sigma_k e_k\beta_k(t), \ee where $\beta_k(t)$ are pair-wise independent Brownian motions (see Da Prato and Zabczyk \cite{DPZ}, Chapter 4).
+This process can be written as \be W(t)=\sum_{k=1}^\infty \sigma_k e_k\omega_k(t), \ee where $\omega_k(t)$ are pair-wise independent Brownian motions (see Da Prato and Zabczyk \cite{DPZ}, Proposition 4.1) and where the convergence of the infinite series is in the mean square norm with respect to the probability measure of the probability space that generates the randomness of $W$.
 We define by $\rho$ the measure generated by this $Q$-Wiener process on $\cV$.

-\begin{remark} We now show that under Assumption \ref{ass:noise}, $\rho$ almost surely, solution $u$ of \eqref{eq:weaksln} defined in \eqref{eq:defu} equals the unique progressively measurable solution in $C([0,T];\IH)\bigcap L^2([0,T];\IH^1)$ constructed in Flandoli \cite{Flandoli94} when the noise $W$ is sufficiently spatially regular.
-This enables to employ the boundedness of the second moment of the energy $\IE^{\rho}[\|u(\cdot,t;W)\|_{\IH}^2]$, established in Mattingly \cite{Mattingly99}, which we need later.
+\begin{remark} {We have constructed the solution to \eqref{eq:u} for each deterministic continuous function $W\in \IX$.
+As we equip $\IX$ with the prior probability measure $\rho$, we wish to employ the results from \cite{Flandoli94} concerning the solution of \eqref{eq:u} when $W$ is considered as a Brownian motion obtaining values in $\IX$.
+However, the solution of \eqref{eq:u} is constructed in a slightly different way in \cite{Flandoli94} from that used in the preceding developments.
+We therefore show that} under Assumption \ref{ass:noise}, $\rho$ almost surely, solution $u$ of \eqref{eq:weaksln} defined in \eqref{eq:defu} for each individual function $W$ equals the unique progressively measurable solution in $C([0,T];\IH)\bigcap L^2([0,T];\IH^1)$ constructed in Flandoli \cite{Flandoli94} when the noise $W$ is sufficiently spatially regular.
+This allows us to employ the existence of the second moment of $\|u(\cdot,t;W)\|_{\IH}^2$, i.e.the the finiteness of the energy $\IE^{\rho}[\|u(\cdot,t;W)\|_{\IH}^2]$, established in Mattingly \cite{Mattingly99}, which we need later.

 For the infinite dimensional Brownian motion $W$ defined in \eqref{eq:w} where